The Untold Truth Of Turkey Legs

 No, it's not emu, no matter what the internet will have you believe

 There are many ways to metaphorically break the internet — whether it is another wedding from Kim K or the latest dance crazy that's an ode to Applebee's.
-The internet was sent into a tizzy when claims surfaced that the turkey leg was actually an emu leg.
+Pondering why Disney's turkey legs are so big, internet was sent into a tizzy when claims surfaced that the turkey leg was actually an emu leg.
 Ew, What?
 In an appearance on "Conan," Zachary Levi claimed his sources at Disney parks — also known as cast members — shared with him that the turkey legs are actually emu.
-Conan immediately disputed him but Levi carried on with the bold, and downright outrageous claim ... and now the man is forever known as a beloved actor and conspiracy theorist.
+Conan immediately disputed him, but Levi carried on with the bold, and downright outrageous claim ... and now the man is forever known as a beloved actor and conspiracy theorist.

-Despite what you may think, they aren't keto
+Despite what you may think, turkey legs aren't keto

 Interested in celebrating your love of turkey legs with merchandise?
 You're in luck

 Fanatical carnivores rejoice!
-The loyal following of the turkey leg has spawned a slew of poultry themed merchandise and it is of no surprise that the Disney corporation was the first to get in on this money grabbing gimmick.
-It all started in 2010 when they began selling playful merchandise — including hats, pins, and t-shirts — that featured a cartoon-like image of the snack along with the slogan "Nice & Juicy."
+The loyal following of the turkey leg has spawned a slew of poultry themed merchandise, and it is of no surprise that the Disney corporation was the first to get in on this money-grabbing gimmick.
+It all started in 2010 when it began selling playful merchandise — including hats, pins, and T-shirts — that featured a cartoon-like image of the snack along with the slogan "Nice & Juicy."
 Want to envelop your car in the heavenly aromas of smoked fat and sodium?
-They even went as far as selling turkey leg air fresheners.
+It even went as far as selling turkey leg air fresheners.
 Too far?
 We think not.

 There are countless turkey leg recipes out there